piotrbakker/mainframe/readme.md

 _Top-level Frames_, i.e, Frames placed directly on the `Canvas`, should include values such as product name and key technical information, such as product type, screen dimensions, and layout grid settings. _Nested Frames_ should follow a semantic naming convention where applicable.

+## Libraries
+Set up your `Library` in a single or separate `Files`.
+Consider breaking up your `Library` into separate `Files` if you need to support multiple platforms, themes, products, brands or whether access to certain `Componenets` or `Styles` should be restricted to specific collaborators.

 ## Components

 Use a semantic naming convention to give `Components` and `Variant Properties` descriptive names that convey function and meaning.
 Follow a consistent naming structure that aligns with your codebase.